wgroeneveld/wgroeneveld/README.md

-## Hi, and Bye! 👋
+## Moved To Codeberg.org

+**Find my work at**: https://codeberg.org/wouterg/

+---

-All repositories are moved to https://codeberg.org/wouterg/
+All repositories except for forks that get contributed to GitHub projects are moved to Codeberg.

 Why?
 That's why: https://giveupgithub.org/